-Hello!
-I recently graduated with a Master of Science in Computer Science at Stanford University.
-While there, I worked in the Natural Language Processing group and the Literary Lab with Dan Jurafsky and Mark Algee-Hewitt.
+I do research in computing education, digital humanities, and in the intersections of sociology and computing.
+I am currently working with the Laboratory for Playful Computation at CU Boulder.I graduated with a Master of Science in Computer Science at Stanford University in 2016.
+While I was at Stanford, I worked in the Natural Language Processing group and the Literary Lab with Dan Jurafsky and Mark Algee-Hewitt.

 QuoteLi3 (includes data, annotation tool, and attribution code)

-(to appear in press) Grace Muzny, Mark Algee-Hewitt and Dan Jurafsky.
+Felix Muzny, Mark Algee-Hewitt and Dan Jurafsky.
 2017.
 Dialogism in the novel: A computational model of the dialogic nature of narration and quotations.
 Digital Scholarship in the Humanities.
 Data bib

-Grace Muzny, Mark Algee-Hewitt, and Dan Jurafsky.
+Felix Muzny, Mark Algee-Hewitt, and Dan Jurafsky.
 2016.
 The Dialogic Turn and the Performance of Gender: the English Canon 1782-2011.
 In Digital Humanities 2016: Conference Abstracts.
 Jagiellonian University & Pedagogical University, Kraków, pp. 296-299. bib

-Grace Muzny and Luke Zettlemoyer.
+Felix Muzny and Luke Zettlemoyer.
 2013.
 Automatic Idiom Identification in Wiktionary.
 In Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP), Seattle, USA.
 Data Code bib

-Kate Starbird, Grace Muzny, and Leysia Palen.
+Kate Starbird, Felix Muzny, and Leysia Palen.
 2012.
 Learning from the Crowd: Collaborative Filtering Techniques for Identifying On-the-Ground Twitterers during Mass Disruptions.
 Accepted to the 2012 Information Systems for Crisis Response and Management (ISCRAM), Vancouver, Canada. bib

 Looking for more information?
 Look no further, simply send me an email!